 - Or (more) scared of the thing they were barking at in the first place;

 - Or scared of the area in which this happened;

 - Or scared of some other random thing that was present when scary things started to happen.

-- Your dog may shut down in general, as behaviors are suppressed without alternatives being reinforced.
+- Your dog may shut down in general, as you suppress behaviors without teaching alternatives.

 - Your dog may redirect aggression, i.e. bite you or another vulnerable member of your household: a child, a cat, another dog.

 - Your dog may develop a “punishment callus.”
-This is very common.
+This is common.
 Since very few people really want to hurt or startle their dogs, people usually start out lightly when they use an aversive method.
-The result is that the aversive must be escalated over time to appear effective.
+The result is that the aversive must be escalated over time to get the same result.
 You will eventually reach a limit, either with what you can physically do, or what you are emotionally willing to do, to scare or hurt your dog.
 Then what?
 I do have to wonder how many times those throw bags have been thrown at the dogs instead of near them, no matter what the instructions are.

-Oh and by the way, it’s not just the dog who can get ill effects.
-If the actions you take successfully interrupt the barking (note that I didn’t say solve it; just get rid of it momentarily):
+Oh, and by the way, it’s not just the dog who can get ill effects.
+If the actions you take successfully interrupt the barking (note that I didn’t say solve it; just interrupt it momentarily):